coderrio/Coderr.Documentation/docs/client/libraries/aspnetcore-mvc/index.md

 ASP.NET Core MVC
 ================

+This documentation is for the ASP.NET Core MVC library.
+You can find out other libraries [here](../).

-Our ASP.NET Core MVC integration will of course report all unhandled ASP.NET and MVC exceptions.
-But it can also report if something goes too slow or if there are too many authentication failures.
+This library will report all unhandled ASP.NET and MVC exceptions.
+It can also report if something goes too slow or if there are too many authentication failures.

+# Prerequisites

+* You need to have created an account at [Coderr Live](https://lobby.coderr.io) or installed one of our local servers.
+* You should also have installed and configured the ASP.NET Core MVC [nuget library](https://www.nuget.org/packages/Coderr.Client.AspNetCore.Mvc/).
-If you need help installing the nuget package, read our [installation guide](./install/).
+* If you need help installing the nuget package, read our [installation guide](./install/).

 # Configuration options

-These are the additional configuration options that you can activate in Coderr.
+There are a couple of configuration options that are specific for this library.
+You can read below to learn more about them.

+If you are using Coderr Live, you can also configure the [prioritization](https://coderr.io/documentation/features/partitions/) feature.

 ## Track invalid model states